Logarithmic typical distances in preferential attachment models: Spectral radius of the truncated offspring operator

 In this section, we prove \Cref{pro_hd_spe_con}.
 This proof is organized as follows: First, we simplify the expectation in \Cref{lem-LD-interpretation} by eliminating the term $(c_{\srO\srY}c_{\srY\srO}/c_{\srO\srO}^2)^{N(k)/2}$.
-Then, we transform the computation of this expectation into a proof of the tail-behavior of a stopping time.
-Finally, we complete the proof by applying optional stopping theorem. \paragraph{Simplification of the expectation} We note that, excluding the term $(c_{\srO\srY}c_{\srY\srO}/c_{\srO\srO}^2)^{N(k)/2}$, the expectation in \eqref{eq_hd_inner_ldp} is simply the probability that the random walk $S_\ell$ stays within $[b_1,b_2]$ for all $0\leq \ell\leq k$, meaning that the time at which $S_\ell$ hits $\RR\backslash [b_1,b_2]$ is greater than $k$.
-Problems of this kind are often solved using the optional stopping theorem and a martingale argument.
+Then, we transform the computation of this expectation into \zhu{estimating the probability that a random walk does not exit a given \ch{region}}.
+Finally, we complete the proof \zhu{using the symmetry and independence of the random walk's increments}. \paragraph{Simplification of the expectation} We note that, excluding the term $(c_{\srO\srY}c_{\srY\srO}/c_{\srO\srO}^2)^{N(k)/2}$, the expectation in \eqref{eq_hd_inner_ldp} is simply the probability that the random walk $S_\ell$ stays within $[b_1,b_2]$ for all $0\leq \ell\leq k$, meaning that the time at which $S_\ell$ hits $\RR\backslash [b_1,b_2]$ is greater than $k$.
 To eliminate the term $(c_{\srO\srY}c_{\srY\srO}/c_{\srO\srO}^2)^{N(k)/2}$ in the expectation, we construct new random walks on $\RR$ and apply a measure transformation.

 With $r=\frac{\sqrt{c_{\srO\srY}c_{\srY\srO}}}{c_{\srO\srO}}$, by the law of total probability, the expectation in \eqref{eq_hd_inner_ldp} {equals}

 where, in the second equation, we use the fact that $N(k)$ follows a binomial distribution with $k-1$ trials and success probability $1/2$.